The key decision criteria for your B2B online shop based on Shopware

 Regular updates and maintenance

-High performance even during peak loads
+High performance even under peak load

-A well-thought-out rights concept
+A well-designed permissions concept

-Audit log for security checks
+Audit log for security reviews

-Professional hosting with scalability options
+Professional hosting with scaling options

-Prioritize requirements (Must-have vs. Nice-to-have)
+Prioritize the requirements (must-have vs. nice-to-have)

-Have various solutions demonstrated with Shopware
+Have different solution approaches demonstrated with Shopware

 Involve your ERP team early in the planning